Vernon Hills Police Chief Threatens To Yank Body Cameras From Officers If Illinois Criminal Justice Reform Bill Passes

 Jones said it has changed his approach to community policing.

-“Now that we have them, I can’t imagine policing without them,” he said.
+“Now that we have them, I can’t imagine police work without them,” he said.

 Yet, Jones and other officers in Vernon Hills could find their cameras staying on the charger indefinitely.